-When it comes to your small business, you want to look at ways to invest in your operations without taking too much money directly from your business or from your personal finances.
+When it comes to your small business, you want to look at ways to invest in your operations without taking too much money directly from your business or your personal finances.
 This is where a small business cash loan can help.
 Sometimes, business expenses will crop up that you need to cover.
-Whether they be emergency expenses, such as to fix a storefront or to replace vital equipment, or expenses to fund business growth and expansion, such as to invest in marketing material or to purchase new inventory or stock.
+You could need emergency funds to fix a storefront or to replace vital equipment or to fund business growth and expansion.

-Whatever your need, if you don't have the ready money, or if you don't want to negatively impact your business’ cash flow or your own personal finances, you might want to consider a small business cash loan.
+Whatever your need, if you don't have the ready money or you don't want to negatively impact your business's cash flow or your personal finances, you might want to consider a small business cash loan.

 Compare a range of business finance options